eastgenomics/eggd_conductor/README.md

   - a samplesheet (`-SAMPLESHEET`) or list of sample names (`-SAMPLE_NAMES`)
   - a `RunInfo.xml` file (`-RUN_INFO_XML`) to parse the run ID from or the run ID as a string (`-RUN_ID`)

-In addition, both require passing eggd_conductor config file (`.cfg`).
+In addition, both require passing a config file for the app (`-iEGGD_CONDUCTOR_CONFIG`).
 This is the config file containing app ID / name for the demultiplexing app ([bcl2fastq][bcl2fastq-url] | [bclconvert][bclconvert-url]), slack API token and DNAnexus auth token, as well as the path to the assay json configs in DNAnexus.

 ## Config file design

 The app is built to rely on 2 config files:

-- a config file to store auth tokens and app variables
+- an app config file to store auth tokens and app variables
 - an assay specific config file that specifies all aspects of calling the required workflows and apps for a given assay

 ### eggd_conductor app config